michielbdejong/backtofront/README.md

     backtofront.connect('wss://myserver.com:1234/sock', 'my_secret');
     example.echo('did it work?', function(response) { console.log(response); });

-Now look in the 'modules/' directory to find the server-side 'example' module, and see how it exposes the 'echo' method.
+Now look in the 'modules/' directory to find the server-side 'xmpp' module, and see how it exposes the simple-xmpp library interface.
+Backtofront teleports it straight into the frontend.

+#WARNING: Be very careful what you expose when running this on a public IP address.

+For instance, if you write an app that uses the 'fs' module from nodejs on the client-side, then any user of your app could open the javascript console and issue a simple command to whipe out your server.
+So please only use this for prototyping, and only run it on localhost unless you really know what you're doing.